 There are several differences concerning the concept of NRI as stated under the IT act, 1961 as well as FEMA act, 1999 as given below in the table;

 Investment by an NRI in the LLP.

-The RBI entitles NRI investors to invest money in the Indian businesses through following 2 primary routes of FDI in India;
+The RBI entitles NRI investors to invest money in Indian businesses through the following 2 primary routes of FDI in India;

 Under this route, the government sanction is not needed for investment and to be separately acquired by an NRI before investing in India, as the name itself says that it is an investment via the automatic route.
-Nonetheless, this sanction for investment via automatic route is restricted to some particular line of businesses alone.
+Nonetheless, this sanction for investment via automatic route is restricted to some particular lines of business alone.
 The investment made by NRIs under this route would be directly made to the businesses of their preference.
 It will be subjected to all the prevalent rules and regulations as might be applicable from time to time.

 - Approval route.

 Under this route, government sanction is mandatory to make an investment by NRIs in any stated line of business in India.

 In 2015, the government liberalized the policies regarding the FDI investment in the LLPs in India.
 Since then, NRIs are permitted to invest up to 100%.
 The reason behind this is to promulgate foreign investment inflows in several sectors of the economy.
 Under the direct route, NRIs are not required to get approval from FIPB (foreign investment promotion board) as in the case of starting a business in a foreign land.
 If they comply with certain sectoral limits as stated by the policies, then it’s permitted to invest up to 100%.
 Some of the related provisions are given below;

 - There is no provision concerning performance linked with FDI.

 - As per section 7 of the LLP act, 2008, foreign companies or persons, including NRIs, are allowed to be appointed as designated partners in the LLP.